Topics Map > IT Operations > Customer Support and Policies > Remote Desktop

-- UMD Cisco VPN - For more details on the options below, refer to this article.
+- UMD GlobalProtect VPN - For more details on the options below, refer to this article.

 - Do not use if you are accessing with a Chromebook.
 See the Pulse VPN in #2a below.

-- Staff and faculty in administrative positions who need access to SIS, PHR, KFS, etc. either from their office desktop or from off campus should use the UMD Cisco VPN with the UMaccess-MFA group.
+- Staff and faculty in administrative positions who need access to SIS, PHR, KFS, etc. either from their office desktop or from off campus need to log into GlobalProtect.

-- Anyone who needs to force all traffic over the VPN such as when visiting countries that block access to services such as Google (China is the most common example) should use the UMD Cisco VPN with the UMD group with ".all" added to their username.
+- Anyone who needs to force all traffic over the VPN such as when visiting countries that block access to services such as Google should use the TunnelAll Gateway, refer to this part of the article.

 - Engineering, Math, and Physics Pulse Secure VPN- For more details, refer to this article.